plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Presentation installation occurs after the `ValueHostsManager` and its `IFieldValueHost` instances have been created.
 This allows installation to apply the field’s current validation state immediately, regardless of whether preliminary validation has already run.

-`FieldValidationDispatcher` locates each relevant consumer element, reads its installed `jivsFieldPresentation`, and invokes `apply()`.
+`FieldValidationDispatcher` locates each relevant element, reads its installed `jivsFieldPresentation`, and invokes `apply()`.
 After all installed presentations have been processed, it invokes `IDomAriaService.applyValidationState()` once for the field when the ARIA service is available.

 Although `ValueHostValidationState` includes the group that caused validation, `FieldValidationDispatcher` does not perform group routing.
 A field presentation is already scoped to one `IFieldValueHost` and reflects that field's current state regardless of which validation group produced it.